 Many sources will allow you to add multiple email addresses to send new leads to.
 This makes it easy to save the unique email address from LeadSimple as one of those "to" email addresses that will receive new lead notifications.
 However, this is not the case with Yelp.

-- However, in order for your emails to the unique reply address assigned to the lead by Yelp, you must send those emails from the same email address you use to log into Yelp.
+However, in order for your emails to route to the unique reply address assigned to the lead by Yelp, you must send those emails from the same email address you use to log into Yelp.
 Otherwise, your emails will not be delivered to the lead.